 According to skyscanner.com, the summer and fall months are a particularly good time to go with prices falling under $500 from most U.S. airports and depending on where you live, you could even be looking at roundtrip tickets around the $250-450 mark.
-Plus there are over 40 non-stop flights to Nassau from most major U.S. cities and it’s less than an hour from South Florida and two and a half hours from New York City.
-Compared to other costly international honeymoon hot spots, that’s a great deal (like a thousands off deal) especially since you’ll have more money to spend on couples massages and champagne dinners on the beach.
+Plus, there are over 40 nonstop flights to Nassau from most major U.S. cities, and it’s less than an hour from South Florida and 2.5 hours from New York City.
+Compared to other costly international honeymoon hot spots, that’s a great deal (like a thousands off deal) especially since you’ll have more money to spend on couples massages and Champagne dinners on the beach.

 If you’re seeking a more remote vacation away from downtown, check into the Ocean Club, A Four Seasons Resort located on Paradise Island: a 35 acre manor dating back to when the region was under colonial rule of the British.
 There’s complimentary yoga, a staff that goes above and beyond, Balinese spa villas, a private Versailles-style garden tucked away behind the adults-only pool and stunning suites so secluded and intimate, they make it hard to actually leave your room.
 No wonder they filmed part of the James Bond film Casino Royale here.
 Obviously it’s the perfect spot for those “we just got married” pictures, in addition to the sandy white stretch of beach and turquoise blue waters that serves as your tranquil view throughout your stay.
 Plus, if your partner is a golfer, you’re set—the Ocean Club Golf Course is top notch, and they offer packages, such as stay three nights, get the fourth free and 10 percent off your room rate when you book in advance.